 Simulation-based education and research life support program

-For those recertifying in ACLS, BLS or PALS, expedited training with AHA hybrid courses (written portion completed on-line, followed by a shortened in-class session) are available.
+For those recertifying in ACLS, BLS, or PALS, expedited training with AHA hybrid courses (written portion completed online, followed by a shortened in-class session) is available.
 The hybrid courses are also available for initial certifications; however, we highly recommend and offer the full in-class courses.

 Online registration is for requesting a space in a course.
 It is not a confirmation of your enrollment.
 Space for all classes is limited!
-If for any reason we need to cancel a class, all registrants will be notified within 48 hours.
+If we need to cancel a class for any reason, all registrants will be notified within 48 hours.

 - ACLS courses: The AHA Advanced Cardiovascular Life Support (ACLS) course builds on the foundation of lifesaving BLS skills, emphasizing the importance of continuous, high-quality CPR.

 - BLS courses: The AHA Basic Life Support (BLS) Healthcare Provider Course enables healthcare professionals to recognize several life-threatening emergencies, provide CPR, use an AED, and relieve choking in a safe, timely and effective manner.

 - Moderate Sedation Program: The Moderate Sedation Program is for our clinicians, providers, and nurses only who are directly involved in procedures requiring moderate sedation.